I'd like you to write a function called

 This is just a preview of the problem statement.

-This exercise includes 3 bonuses, 7 hint links, and automated tests.
+This exercise includes 3 bonuses and 8 hint links.